-Having made one or more findings against the respondent, the Conduct Committee shall adopt the following approach in determine the appropriate sanction(s):
+Having made one or more findings against the respondent, the Conduct Committee shall adopt the following approach in determining the appropriate sanction(s):

-- Determine the seriousness of each allegation that has been found proved and the respondent's culpability. - Consider the respondent's disciplinary history. - Refer to the Institute's table of indicative sanctions and determine an appropriate starting point in each case. - Identify any aggravating and mitigating factors and the impact those factors should have on the indicative sanction. - Consider the respondent's ability to pay and reduce any proposed fine to the extent necessary. - Consider an order for costs, based on any application made by the Institute.
+- Determine the seriousness of each allegation that has been found proved and the respondent's culpability including the risk of harm or the risk of future harm. - Consider the respondent's disciplinary history. - Refer to the Institute's table of indicative sanctions and determine an appropriate starting point in each case. - Identify any aggravating and mitigating factors and the impact those factors should have on the indicative sanction. - Consider the respondent's ability to pay and reduce any proposed fine to the extent necessary. - Consider an order for costs, based on any application made by the Institute.

-8. Seriousness and culpability
+8. Seriousness, culpability and harm.

-Before referring to the Institute's table of indicative sanctions, the Conduct Committee must agree on the seriousness of the respondent's conduct, the facts of which have been found proved.
-At this stage, seriousness is considered with reference to the respondent's culpability.
-The Committee shall determine whether the conduct giving rise to the relevant allegation(s) was serious, very serious or less serious according to the following scale:
+The Conduct Committee must agree on the seriousness of the respondent's conduct with reference to the respondent's culpability, the harm suffered, the potential for harm and the risk of future harm.
+The Committee shall determine whether the conduct giving rise to the relevant allegation(s) was:

-Very serious: the conduct was deliberate and/or dishonest
+Very serious: the conduct was deliberate and/or dishonest by an intentional act or omission